GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Appendices

 \subsection{Performance evaluation for restricted versions of GP-BART}

-{\Alph{subsection}.\arabic{figure}} {\Alph{subsection}.\arabic{table}} The results of a comparison between different versions of GP-BART for simulated data with $n=1000$ are illustrated in Figure \ref{fig:surface_paramter_gpbart_1000}, showing predicted surfaces, and Figure \ref{fig:both_rmse_compare_gpbart_paramter_1000}, showing boxplots of the RMSE and CRPS values.
-For completeness, we provide here the analogous plots for the other sample sizes considered in the simulation study, with predicted surfaces and~\mbox{boxplots} for the $n=100$ data in Figures and \ref{fig:both_rmse_compare_gpbart_paramter_100}, respectively, and equivalent plots for the $n=500$ data in Figures \ref{fig:surface_paramter_gpbart_500} and \ref{fig:both_rmse_compare_gpbart_paramter_500}.
+{\Alph{subsection}.\arabic{figure}} {\Alph{subsection}.\arabic{table}} The results of a comparison between different versions of GP-BART for simulated data with $n=500$ are illustrated in Figure \ref{fig:surface_paramter_gpbart_500}, showing predicted surfaces, and Figure \ref{fig:both_rmse_compare_gpbart_paramter_500}, showing boxplots of the RMSE and CRPS values.
+For completeness, we provide here the analogous plots for the other sample sizes considered in the simulation study, with predicted surfaces and~\mbox{boxplots} for the $n=100$ data in Figures \ref{fig:surface_paramter_gpbart_100} and \ref{fig:both_rmse_compare_gpbart_paramter_100}, respectively, and equivalent plots for the $n=1000$ data in Figures \ref{fig:surface_paramter_gpbart_1000} and \ref{fig:both_rmse_compare_gpbart_paramter_1000}.
 Recall that the restricted versions of GP-BART evaluated here are: (\textbf{A}) without any projection moves or GPs (equivalent to the standard BART model); (\textbf{B}) without GPs, but with the addition of the new rotation moves; (\textbf{C}) without the new moves, but with GPs; and (\textbf{D}) the standard GP-BART with both rotated split rules and GPs.

-The behaviour of versions (\textbf{B}) and (\textbf{C}) in Figures \ref{fig:both_rmse_compare_gpbart_paramter_100} and \ref{fig:both_rmse_compare_gpbart_paramter_500} is consistent with the corresponding Figure \ref{fig:both_rmse_compare_gpbart_paramter_1000} for the $n=1000$ benchmarking experiment in Section \ref{sec:benchmarking}.
-These versions clearly demonstrate the efficacy of the novel grow-project and change-project moves and the use of GP priors over terminal nodes, in that they show improved performance relative to the standard BART according to both metrics, but incorporating both innovations under GP-BART (\textbf{D}) yields the best performances.
-Regarding Figures \ref{fig:surface_paramter_gpbart_100} and \ref{fig:surface_paramter_gpbart_500}, the predicted surface under GP-BART is the one which is closest to the observed data in each case.
+Finally, numerical summaries of the median RMSE and CRPS values for all sample sizes across all four versions are summarised in Table \ref{tab:all_benchmarking_medians} and the acceptance rates for the tree-proposal moves under the full GP-BART are summarised in Table \ref{tab:acceptance_verbs}.\enlargethispage{\baselineskip}